Everything you need to know about Bitter Wheat

 “I was talking with my Broadway producer and he said, ‘Why don’t you write a play about Harvey Weinstein?’
 And so I did.”

-Bitter Wheat will receive its world premiere at the Garrick Theatre in June 2019.
+Bitter Wheat received its world premiere at the Garrick Theatre in June 2019.

 What’s the synopsis?